-Purpose - Multi-Fiscal Year Reimbursement Agreements related to Public Improvements f.
-List the total amount of debt issued and outstanding as of the date of the Annual Report and compare to the maximum authorized debt level as set forth in the Service Plan g.
+Purpose - Multi-Fiscal Year Reimbursement Agreements related to Public Improvements g.
 Enterprises of the District i.
 Include revenues of the enterprise, showing both direct support from the District and all other sources ii.
 Include expenses of the enterprise, showing both direct payments to the District and all other obligations